meonkeys/lp2023-digital-recipe-workshop/workshop.md

 Exports to INI files.

-* 👍 Easy to work with from code.
+* 👍 Almost as easy as JSON to code against.
 * 👎 Not human readable.

 ## Software 🖱️